 Section 2.
-Amended Investment Policy.
-The City Council hereby adopts the amended Investment Policy which is attached hereto as Exhibit "A" and fully incorporated herein by this reference.
+Adoption of Amended Investment Policy.
+The City Council hereby adopts the amended Investment Policy which is attached hereto as Exhibit "A" and fully incorporated herein by this reference, which is consistent and in conformance with the requirements of Section 218.415, Florida Statutes.